NemesisCFx/NemesisCFx.github.io/README.md

   </a>
 </p>

+---

-### 3. Zombie Arcade
+### Zombie Arcade
 A fast-paced, score-driven arcade game inspired by the 1984 classic _'Oh Mummy'_, focused on responsive and high-risk, high-reward gameplay.

-As a solo developer, I created gameplay systems that emphasizes quick decision-making and alert player movement, with increasing difficulty and persistent threats from enemies.
+As a solo developer, I created gameplay systems that emphasises quick decision-making and precise player movement, with increasing difficulty and persistent threats from enemies.
 The game features two gameplay-changing game modes, scoring systems, and dedicated online Leaderboards designed to encourage replayability and competitive play.

+**Key Contributions:**
+- Implemented core gameplay systems focused on responsive player movement and controls
+- Designed and developed scoring and progression systems to encourage replayability
+- Developed UI systems including menus, score tracking, and Leaderboard displays
+- Created dual game modes with distinct gameplay variations
+- Designed gameplay loops to support high-risk, high-reward decision-making
+- Implemented AI enemy behaviours to create constant player pressure and challenge

 - **Role:** Solo Developer
 - **Engine:** Unity (C#)